LH-RH Agonists/GnRH Agonists for Prostate Cancer

 LH-RH agonist therapy improves a man's chances of living longer.
 When combined with radiation therapy or surgery to remove the prostate, LH-RH therapy may improve survival in men who have locally advanced cancer.

 Treatment with LH-RH agonists may control severe pain caused by metastatic prostate cancer and may improve a man's quality of life.
-LH-RH agonists may be able to reduce bone fractures and spinal cord compression caused by metastatic disease if treatment is started as soon as cancer progression is evident.1
+If treatment is started as soon as cancer progression is evident, LH-RH agonists may be able to reduce bone fractures and spinal cord compression caused by metastatic disease.1

 See Drug Reference for a full list of side effects.
 (Drug Reference is not available in all systems.)